Curriculum

 Reading

-Thank you to the large number of parents who replied to our reading survey – your input was both appreciated and invaluable.
 If you know Weaverham Forest, you will know a love of reading and books is a thread throughout our school.
 We have spent an enormous amount of thought, energy and money promoting a love of reading over a long period time.
-This letter will detail what we do in school, but also what we need you to do at home.
+Please allow us to detail what we do in school, but also what we need you to do at home.

 What we do….